 2026 priorities

-Legalize tiny homes on wheels, aka MDUs ➡️ For low-cost, fast-build, flexible homes
+Legalize tiny homes on wheels, aka MDUs (HB 1443) ➡️ For low-cost, fast-build, flexible housing choices great for grandparents, caregivers, and young people starting out

-Legalize small elevators ➡️ For more accessible new homes for the state’s aging population
+Legalize more elevators (SB 5156) ➡️ For more accessible new homes and age-friendly city living options

-Cut red tape with ‘clear and objective’ standards ➡️ For less delay due to frivolous legal challenges
+Cut red tape with ‘clear and objective’ standards (SB 5613) ➡️ So frivolous legal challenges can’t delay the homes we need

 Recent Wins